Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Introduction

 The added value of data for wind power forecasting has been well examined under the assumption that data from external sources is a free and highly accessible commodity \cite{Jung2014, Tastu2010, Andrade2017}.
 However, this assumption becomes unrealistic in applications where data privacy is highly valued \cite{Farokhi2020} or where a conflict of interest exists between the data owners and the data users \cite{Goncalves2020}.

 To incentivize data exchange, recent literature has been exploring the idea of a data market, in which the data owners (sellers) receive financial compensation from the data users (buyers) for their disclosure of data \cite{Bergemann2019}.
 In general, these market frameworks can be put into two categories: buyer-centric markets and seller-centric markets.
-In a buyer-centric market, the data buyer has full control over the data price, while each data seller has a binary choice on whether to accept the offer and suffer a privacy loss for selling data \cite{Montes2019, Acemoglu2019}.
+In a buyer-centric market, the data buyer has full control over the data price, while each data seller is either assumed to always accept the offer \cite{Pinson2022}, or given a binary choice on the offer while suffering a privacy loss \cite{Montes2019, Acemoglu2021}.
 By contrast, a seller-centric market gives the data sellers the authority to directly add noise to the data \cite{Bimpikis2019}, or has a third party set the price based on the added value of previously traded data \cite{Agarwal2019}.
 In the latter, noise is also added to the data if the offering price from the data buyer is lower than the set price.
-As these market frameworks are often based on game theory, it is often computationally intensive to find the market equilibrium in a noncooperative game setting \cite{Montes2019, Acemoglu2019, Bimpikis2019} or to derive the market payoffs in a cooperative game setting \cite{Agarwal2019}.
+As these market frameworks are often based on game theory, it is often computationally intensive to find the market equilibrium in a noncooperative game setting \cite{Montes2019, Acemoglu2021, Bimpikis2019} or to derive the market payoffs in a cooperative game setting \cite{Agarwal2019}.